pfacanha/pfacanha/README.md

 * 🌍  I'm based in Vancouver Island
 * ✉️  You can contact me at [pfacanha.dev@gmail.com](mailto:pedruluizmf@gmail.com)
-* 🧠  I'm learning French :fr:
+* 🧠  I'm learning French 🇫🇷
 * 🤝  I'm open to collaborating on Projects

 # Skills